2024 Solar Incentives Guide for Pawtucket, RI - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Net Metering: You can sign a net metering agreement with your Pawtucket utility company.
-This agreement may apply to all or a percentage of the excess electricity that is generated by your solar panels.
+- Net Metering: You may be able to sign a net metering contract with your Pawtucket utility company that will apply to all or a percentage of the excess electricity your solar panels generate.
 Your utility company will then deduct this value from your utility bill each month.

 Federal Solar Incentives

-Speaking with your local Pawtucket solar panel installer is the best way to understand how the ITC applies to you.
+Reaching out to your local Pawtucket solar panel installer is the best way to understand how the ITC could apply to your situation.

 Click here to learn more about the new Inflation Reduction Act.
-Your local Pawtucket solar panel company is the best resource for answering your questions regarding the new Clean Energy Credit and how it may apply to you.
+Your local Pawtucket solar panel installer can answer your questions and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives